 ETIAS is a travel authorization that will be implemented to improve the security of the external and common borders of the Schengen Area.
 The ETIAS system aims to identify people who could pose a threat to the region.
-The ETIAS visa will be needed to visit the member countries of the Schengen Zone, the ETIAS countries are the 26 Schengen member states.
+The ETIAS permit will be needed to visit the member countries of the Schengen Zone, the ETIAS countries are the 26 Schengen member states.

 Which countries will need the ETIAS travel authorization?

 The countries that will need an ETIAS travel authorization are the 62 countries that are currently exempt from a visa to travel to the Schengen Area.
-Requesting an ETIAS visa for Europe will be a quick and easy process.
+Requesting an ETIAS visa waiver for Europe will be a quick and easy process.

 A citizen of one of the 62 eligible countries will simply need to have an Internet connection and a computer, mobile, or tablet in order to complete the ETIAS online form.
 Eligible travelers need to comply with ETIAS requirements before completing the form.
 The requirements to successfully process ETIAS include a valid passport, an email address, and a debit or credit card to pay the ETIAS fee.